DrAlbertCruz/Introduction-MIPS-SPIM/README.md

 (spim) quit
 ```

-Your must load each `.s` file one-by-one.
+Before proceeding make sure you're back in the SPIM simulator.
+To run code, you must load each `.s` file one-by-one.
 Assuming you're in the cloned directory:

 ```bash
 (spim) load "printf.s"